Optimization of spin-torque switching using AC and DC pulses

-In this paper we present a theoretical description of switching using AC/DC spin-current pulses.
+In this paper we present a theoretical description of switching using AC/DC spin-current pulses with arbitrary free layer anisotropy and spin-current polarization.
 Using this description we derive four optimization equations which can be used to numerically calculate the AC/DC spin-current protocol which minimizes Joule heat loss (JHL) during the switching process.
-As a specific example we calculate the optimal AC/DC spin-current protocol, including the optimal AC and DC pulse times, spin-current strengths, and AC frequency, for a free layers with uniaxial anisotropy and dual polarizing pinned layers.
+The approach used is similar to that used in \REFS\cite{Tretiakov10,Tretiakov12} which look at minimizing Ohmic losses for ST driven domain wall motion in ferromagnetic wires.
+As a specific example we calculate the optimal AC/DC spin-current protocol, including the optimal AC and DC pulse times, spin-current strengths, and AC frequency, for a free layers with uniaxial anisotropy and spin-current polarized equally along the easy-axis and hard-axis directions.
 These results are compared to numeric simulations.
 We also present a general theoretical prescription for the timer dependent AC/DC spin-current protocol which gives the global minimum JHL for a free layer with arbitrary easy-axis and easy-plane anisotropy strengths.
 Finally we discuss the range of values the optimal spin-current parameters may take for the practical case where the spin-current parameters are each held constant for the duration of the AC and DC pulses.